the play

 The DIG revolves around a mystery: The Israelis have discovered a 4000-year-old burial in a sarcophagus in Jaffa.
 What is it?
 How did it get there?

-But the real story is about Sally Jenkins, a world-renown genetic archaeologist, who has been summoned to Israel.
-At the top of the field of ancient DNA, Sally has discovered a way to clean away eons of dirt and dust and replicate the material necessary to identify ancient burials, using infinitesimal fragments of bone.
+But the real story is about American archaeologist, Sally Jenkins, who has been summoned to a dig in Jaffa, the ancient Arab-Hebrew town at the southern tip of Tel Aviv.
+A world-renowned expert in the field of ancient DNA, Sally has discovered a way to clean away eons of dirt and dust, and use infinitesimal fragments of bone to replicate the material she needs to identify ancient burials .
 She's the only person in the world who can tell the Israelis what they've found.
-Flying to Israel the morning after her mother's death ("My mother can do this funeral without me."), she's met at the gate by her partners on the dig — an Arab-Muslim Israeli and a sabra, a former lieutenant general in the IDF.
-The drive from her hotel in Tel Aviv to their site in Jaffa begins the flood of recollections from her first time here, in this land, when she was seventeen, deeply in love, and braver than she has been since.
+Flying to Israel the morning after her mother's death ("My mother can do this funeral without me."), she's met at the gate by her partners on the dig — an Arab Israeli and a sabra, an Israeil-born former lieutenant general in the IDF.
+The drive from her hotel in Tel Aviv to their site in Jaffa prompts a flood of recollections from her first time there, in that land, when she was seventeen, deeply in love, and braver than she has been ever since.
 Sally finds herself in a place where the mess of history — her own and that of the land she is working in — cannot be so easily cleaned away.
-From writer-performer Stacie Chaiken:
+THE GENESIS OF THE DIG:

 THE SCIENCE IN THE PLAY IS REAL